 Clause 7.
-The International Commissioner shall represent the Boy Scouts of America in international affairs and serve as chair of the International Committee.
-If the International Commissioner is not an elected member of the Executive Board, he or she shall be an ex-officio non-voting member of the Executive Board.
+The International Commissioner shall represent the Boy Scouts of America in international affairs and serve as chair of the International Commissioner is not an elected member of the Executive Board, he or she shall be an ex-officio non-voting member of the Executive Board.